-- Stringent rules and regulations apply to the Company’s operations, and the failure to comply with them could result in the suspension of cancelation of the Company’s license to operate a [psilocybin service center].
+- Stringent rules and regulations apply to the Company’s operations, and the failure to comply with them could result in the suspension or cancelation of the Company’s license to operate a [psilocybin service center].

 In a good PPM, these disclosures may run a dozen or more pages.
 They cover a lot of ground and they are actually designed to give investors pause.
-This helps insulate the company, its principals and advisers from securities-related claims to the maximum extent possible.
+This helps insulate the company, its principals, and advisers from securities-related claims to the maximum extent possible.
 Our law firm has defended many, many cannabis industry operators in deals gone wrong over the years, and I can say with confidence that you definitely do not want to go there.

-Siting an Oregon psilocybin business
+Siting an Oregon Psilocybin Business

 One great thing about Measure 109 is that it preempts local ordinances and charters so that the program may “act uniformly throughout the state.”
-Still, cities and counties are allowed to “opt out” of allowing psilocybin licensees within their borders entirely.
+Still, cities and counties are allowed to “opt-out” of allowing psilocybin licensees within their borders entirely.
 This must be done via a local initiative petition during a statewide general election.
 The next one of those is November 8, 2022, and you can expect to see many cities and counties preemptively opt out, especially east of the Cascades.

 Any city or county that chooses to stay in will have some flexibility in regulating licensed psilocybin businesses.
-Specifically, all cities and counties are allowed to adopt local “time, place and manner” (TPM) regulations.
+Specifically, all cities and counties are allowed to adopt local “time, place, and manner” (TPM) regulations.
 Those regulations control things like where a psilocybin business can be located (i.e. which zones in a city or county, pursuant to a land use compatibility statement); and whether certain hours of operation are prohibited.
 One thing cities and counties aren’t allowed to do is require that psilocybin service centers site further than 1,000 feet apart.

 Otherwise, the key with all TPM regulations is they must be “reasonable.”
 That standard is repeated throughout Section 81 of Measure 109.
 Sometimes people argue about what may constitute “reasonable” in a given situation, but courts tend to grant localities some deference there.

 Finally, it must be noted that Measure 109 itself contains further restrictions on siting licensees.
-With licensed psilocybin service centers, for example, there are 1,000 foot and 500 foot buffers around schools (depending on the type of school at issue, and whether any “geographic barrier” exists).
+With licensed psilocybin service centers, for example, there are 1,000-foot and 500-foot buffers around schools (depending on the type of school at issue, and whether any “geographic barrier” exists).
 Service centers also cannot be located in neighborhoods zoned exclusively residential.
 All of this makes sense and is modeled off the cannabis regime.